orbbec/OrbbecSDK/doc/tutorial/Chinese/Code_Sample_Description/Sample_Description(C_C++).md

     changeDepthUnitFlag = changeDepthUnit(device);
 }
 else if(device->isPropertySupported(OB_PROP_DEPTH_UNIT_FLEXIBLE_ADJUSTMENT_FLOAT, OB_PERMISSION_READ_WRITE)) {
-    // for some models (Such as G300 series), user can adjust the depth unit by adjusting the depth unit flexible adjustment property changeDepthUnitFlag = changeDepthUnitFlexible(device);
+    // for some models (Such as Gemini 330 series), user can adjust the depth unit by adjusting the depth unit flexible adjustment property changeDepthUnitFlag = changeDepthUnitFlexible(device);
 }
 else {